PHILADELPHIA REFLECTIONS

 To help it oversee Medicare, Congress set up an outside board of doctors, economists and other experts in 1997, called the Medicare Payment Advisory Commission.
 Medpac, as it’s known, tries to figure out which services Medicare may be paying too little for, thus creating shortages, and which ones it may be overpaying for.

-Perhaps the single clearest example of overpayment is home health care.
+Perhaps the single clearest example of an overpayment is home health care.
 Home health agencies, which care for Medicare patients with specific health needs (as opposed to those receiving general long-term care), have been proliferating in recent years.
 Yet, according to the most recent data, they still had fat profit margins on Medicare, 16.6 percent.
 One reason, the Government Accountability Office found, was that fraud was rife.

-So Medpac has recommended cutting home health payments, and the Senate bill would do so, by 13 percent over 10 years.
+So MedPAC has recommended cutting home health payments, and the Senate bill would do so, by 13 percent over 10 years.
 On Saturday, the Senate rejected a Republican amendment, supported by a few Democrats, too, that would have blocked that cut.

 The home health provision is actually typical of the cost-cutting measures that have made it into the Senate bill: it’s pretty good.
 It won’t be perfect, obviously.
 Some people somewhere may indeed have to stop working with a home health agency they like and find a new one.
 But that’s not a reason to waste billions of dollars a year subsidizing an industry’s profits.